hoathaivu/tapilu/README.md

     - Part of Spring Integration, so need to learn about [DSL](https://docs.spring.io/spring-integration/reference/dsl.html)
     - JavaMail API is hidden behind an overhead layer, so low-level action may be hard/impossible to do
     - IDLE is handled based on set of properties (e.g. `simpleContent`, `autoCloseFolder`)
+- Occasionally, nothing was displayed when an email's body is of HTML
+  - Reason: the content contains meta tag which has attributes `http-equiv`, whose value is `content-type`, and `content`, whose value is neither `text\html` nor `text\plain`
+  - Fix: set JTextPane's Document's property `IgnoreCharsetDirective` to `true`, which will tell Document's Parser to ignore the meta data above

 Current issues
 - Email's unsubscribe not working correctly